IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_software_attachment.html.markdown

 You can specify the following arguments for this resource.

 * `instance_id` - (Required, Forces new resource, String) The virtual server instance identifier.
   * Constraints: The maximum length is `64` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[-0-9a-z_]+$/`.
+* `instance_software_attachment_id` - (Required, Forces new resource, String) The unique identifier of the existing instance software attachment to manage.
+The attachment is created automatically when the instance is provisioned from a software-licensed catalog offering.
+  * Constraints: The maximum length is `64` characters.
+The minimum length is `1` character.
+The value must match regular expression `/^[-0-9a-z_]+$/`.
 * `name` - (Optional, String) The name for this instance software attachment.
 The name is unique across all instance software attachments for the instance.
   * Constraints: The maximum length is `63` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^-?([a-z]|[a-z][-a-z0-9]*[a-z0-9]|[0-9][-a-z0-9]*([a-z]|[-a-z][-a-z0-9]*[a-z0-9]))$/`.